 - Once the scanning process completes, next run system file checker command sfc /scannow and press the enter key,

 - This will scan the system for corrupted missing system files if found any the utility restore them with correct ones,

 - You only need to wait for 100% to complete the scanning process once done restart your PC.

 Outdated driver or software can also cause the computer to run slowly such as faulty drivers stop Windows shutting down or cause it to start more slowly.
 Video card drivers are often updated to fix bugs and boost performance.
 Overall updating all outdated drivers and software probably help speed up the Windows 10 PC.

 - Press Windows key + R, type devmgmt.msc and click ok,

 - This will open the device manager and display all installed driver list,

-- Here expend and right click the driver (for example display driver) and select update driver,
+- Here expend and right-click the driver (for example display driver) and select update driver,

-- Click Search automatically for updated driver software and follow on-screen instructions to allow download the latest available driver from Microsoft server.
+- Click Search automatically for updated driver software and follow on-screen instructions to allow download the latest available driver from the Microsoft server.

 Also, to update the driver, go to the Microsoft official site or manufacturer official site to download the latest driver and install it.